kyang5/coursedescriptions/source/lakeShorefall.rst

     You must find a faculty member who agrees to supervisor the work that you outline and schedule together.
 This *supervisor arranges to get you registered*.
 Possible supervisors are: full-time department faculty

+:doc:`comp499`
+    | Section 001 (2094) Credits: 1 - 6; In person; Independent Study
+    | Instructor: Staff
+    | Place TBA (Lake Shore) Times: TBA

+    **Notes:**
+    This course involves an internship experience.
+Department Consent required, and then a Computer Science Department staff member will enroll you.

+:doc:`comp605`
+    | Section 001 (2902) Credits: 0; In person; FTC-Supervision
+    | Instructor: Staff
+    | Place TBA (Lake Shore) Times: TBA

+    **Notes:**
+    Department Consent required, and then a Computer Science Department staff member will enroll you.